Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 Considering the period of the euro area sovereign debt crisis, depicted in the upper right panel of Figure \ref{fig: stochblock_UR} reveals a very similar picture: Norway stands out, and forecasts of the remaining countries are positively correlated.
-One big cluster emerges which covers mostly European economies and Russia -- the latter which shares strong trade ties with the union.
+One big cluster emerges which covers mostly European economies and Russia -- the latter which shares strong trade ties with the European Union.
 Other European countries that were not affected by the sovereign debt crisis, such as the Baltics, are allocated into different blocks and Ireland again appears in a separate cluster.
-Turning now to one-step ahead forecasts for the end of the hold-out sample, we still find isolated countries such as Norway and Ireland and two European clusters and one large, international cluster.
-The latter one shows only a modest within-correlation, indicating that at the end of our sample, with the pandemic still unfolding, forecasts are less strongly correlated as in periods of severe downturns.
+Turning now to one-month ahead forecasts for the end of the hold-out sample, we still find isolated countries such as Norway and Ireland, two European clusters and one large, international cluster.
+The latter one shows only a modest within-correlation, indicating that at the end of our sample, with the pandemic yet to fully unfold, forecasts are less strongly correlated as in periods of severe downturns.